basalt-plateau/foam_pet_G1/vehicles/foam_pet/readme.md

 ---

 ## Rules (License)
-This is a friendly, loyal pet.
+This is a scholarly, friendly, loyal (mixed) pet.
-Please be festive with your pet.
+Please be festive with pets.
-Amicability, training, and cloning your pet is most likely legit.
+Amicability with, training, and cloning foam pets
+is likely to amplify friendliness.

-### Adoption Location
+### Adoption Location (Originals)
-The adoption location has rules for pets in the "foam_pet/[rules]" directory.
-At present, the rules are the "gpl-3.0-standalone License".
+At present, these rules are the "gpl-3.0-standalone License".
+Details are at "foam_pet/Rules.E.HTML"

-### Laboratory Rules
+### Laboratory Rules (Clones)
-The aggregate of the licensing rules from these
-can be found at "foam_pet/frontend_licenses.csv".
-These pertain to the organelles, cytes, tissues,
+Details for the Organelles, cytes, tissues, organs, organisms,
-organs, organisms, climates, haciendas, towns,
+climates, haciendas, towns, etc. can also
-etc. of the Pet.
+be found at "foam_pet/Rules.E.HTML"